Ordinary Time: October 31st

 Today we celebrate the eve of All Saints.
 Pope Sixtus IV in 1484 established November 1, the feast of All Saints, as a holy day of obligation and gave it both a vigil (known today as "All Hallows' Eve" or "Hallowe'en") and an eight-day period or octave to celebrate the feast.
 By 1955, the octave of All Saints was removed.

 All Hallows' Eve

 Halloween or All Hallows' Eve is not a liturgical feast on the Catholic calendar, but the celebration has deep ties to the Liturgical Year.
-These three consecutive days — Halloween, All Saints Day and All Souls Day — illustrate the Communion of Saints.
-The Church Militant (those on earth, striving to get to heaven) pray for the Church Suffering (those souls in Purgatory) especially on All Souls Day and the month of November.
-We also rejoice and honor the Church Triumphant (the saints, canonized and uncanonized) in heaven.
-We also ask the Saints to intercede for us, and for the souls in Purgatory.
+The three consecutive days — Halloween, All Saints Day and All Souls Day — illustrate the Communion of Saints.
+We, the Church Militant (those on earth, striving to get to heaven) pray for the Church Suffering (those souls in Purgatory) especially on All Souls Day and the month of November.
+We rejoice and honor the Church Triumphant (the saints, canonized and uncanonized) in heaven.
+We also ask the Saints' intercession for us.

 An appeal from our founder, Dr. Jeffrey Mirus: